DanielDKing/devops-shampooing/README.md

   * Control groups(cgroups)
   * Capabilities
 * What are the pros for using docker multi-stage build?
+* ENTRYPOINT vs RUN vs CMD
+* Why should we use containers (advantages)?
+* What is the difference between VM and container?
 * docker-compose
+* May containers run in a same namespace?

 Task
 * Install docker